Ottorium/AdventOfCodeSolutions/README.md

 # AdventOfCodeSolutions

 Hey there!
-If you want to use these solutions, you should know what you are doing.
-Languages: Java, Python
+These are my "on the spot" solves for AoC.
+If you want to use these solutions, you probably know what you are doing.

+## Languages
+2024: Java, Python

+2025: random language each day (pool: bash, c, c#, c++, dart, f#, go, haskell, java, kotlin, lua, php, python, r, rust, scratch, typescript, zig)